-- Applies to all of the Company's employees and directors: - Is designed to assist in avoiding "Insider Trading"; - Prohibits the buying and selling of securities in the Company at any time when in possession of price sensitive information; - Prohibits trading in the Company's securities: - (a) From 30 November until the day after the day that the half-year results are announced (usually toward the end of February); and - (b) From 31 May until the day after the day the full year results are announced (usually toward the end of August); - Requires Directors, direct reports of the Managing Director and other employees designated as Key Management Personnel to notify the Company Secretary (or Chairman) before buying or selling the Company's securities; and - Provides that trading in the Company's securities during any prohibited period may be permitted (i) if they are deemed Acceptable Dealings as set out in paragraph 3.4 or (ii) in other exceptional circumstances as discussed in paragraph 4.2, and if such trades are authorised in writing by the Company Secretary.
+- Applies to all of the Company's employees and directors. - Is designed to assist in avoiding "Insider Trading". - Prohibits the buying and selling of securities in the Company at any time when in possession of price sensitive information. - Prohibits trading in the Company's securities: - (a) From 30 November until the day after the day that the half-year results are announced (usually toward the end of February); and - (b) From 31 May until the day after the day the full year results are announced (usually toward the end of August).

+- Requires the Company Secretary (or Chairman) to be notified before buying or selling the Company's securities. - Provides that trading in the Company's securities during any prohibited period may be permitted in exceptional circumstances if authorised in writing by the Company Secretary.